DATROWAY has serious Warnings and Precautions. Click here for more information.

 Increased alkaline

-¶¶The denominator used to calculate the rate varied from 264 to 359 based on the number of patients with a baseline value and at least one post-treatment value.
-Frequencies were based on NCI CTCAE v.5.0 grade-derived laboratory abnormalities1
+*The denominator used to calculate the rate varied from 264 to 359 based on the number of patients with a baseline value and at least one post-treatment value.
+Frequencies were based on NCI CTCAE version 5.0 grade-derived laboratory abnormalities.1

-2L+, second-line or later; ADC, antibody-drug conjugate; ASCO/CAP, American Society of Clinical Oncology/College of American Pathologists; BICR, blinded independent central review; CDK, cyclin-dependent kinase; DCR, disease control rate; DoR, duration of response; ECOG, Eastern Cooperative Oncology Group; ET, endocrine therapy; HER2−, human epidermal growth factor receptor 2-negative; HR+, hormone receptor-positive; ICC, investigator's choice of chemotherapy; IHC, immunohistochemistry; ISH, in situ hybridization; IV, intravenous; mBC, metastatic breast cancer; ORR, objective response rate; OS, overall survival; PFS, progression-free survival; PS, performance status; Q3W, once every three weeks; Trop-2, trophoblast cell-surface antigen 2.
+ADC, antibody-drug conjugate; BICR, blinded independent central review; CDK, cyclin-dependent kinase; DCR, disease control rate; DoR, duration of response; ECOG PS, Eastern Cooperative Oncology Group performance status; ET, endocrine therapy; HER2–, human epidermal growth factor receptor 2-negative; HR+, hormone receptor-positive; IHC, immunohistochemistry; ISH, in situ hybridization; IV, intravenous; mBC, metastatic breast cancer; ORR, objective response rate; OS, overall survival; PFS, progression-free survival; Q3W, once every three weeks; Trop-2, trophoblast cell-surface antigen 2.

 ADC, antibody-drug conjugate; HER2−, human epidermal growth factor receptor 2-negative; HR+, hormone receptor-positive; IHC, immunohistochemistry; ISH, in situ hybridization; IV, intravenous; Q3W, once every three weeks; Trop-2, trophoblast cell-surface antigen 2.